 Is spirulina good for eyesight?
 Spirulina contains both vitamin A and C. As an antioxidant, vitamin E has similar effects as vitamin C. There is evidence that the combined use of vitamins C and E can delay the onset and progression of degenerative eye diseases such as cataracts and macular degeneration.

 Is spirulina good for hair growth?
-Spirulina possesses remarkable nutritional value that results in incredible health benefits and is loaded with proteins, vitamins, minerals, fatty and amino acids which benefit skin and hair.
+Spirulina possesses a remarkable nutritional value that results in incredible health benefits and is loaded with proteins, vitamins, minerals, fatty and amino acids which benefit skin and hair.

 Does Spirulina smell bad?
 While good spirulina certainly does feature its own particular smell, it should not be an unpleasant one.
 A very strong odor indicates a high rate of oxidation, and thus a damaged product.